PRAGUE JEWISH QUARTER TOUR

 During the 2nd World War Hitler had a gruesome scheme to preserve only the Prague Jewish cemetery and Synagogues as part of a future museum to mark the planned extermination of the race, due to this evil plan you can now visit the only preserved Jewish (ghetto) in Europe, the Nazis destroyed all others.
 There are several Synagogues in the city, some have been damaged over the years by floods and fires, the main Synagogues are the Pinkas (attended by the famous writer Franz Kafka), the Maisel Synagogue, the Klausen and the High Synagogue next to the JewishTown Hall in the old quarter now known as Josefov.

-The Prague Jewish Quarter Tour is a two and a half hour guided walk through the Jewish history of the city, the tour will take you for a leisurely walk through the Josefov (Joseph's Town) district of Prague to see the only Central European Jewish town quarter to survive the terrible Holocaust, also as part of the tour you will visit the Museum and stroll through the Old Jewish Cemetery (admission to both included in the price).
+The Prague Jewish Quarter Tour is a two and a half hour guided walk through the Jewish history of the city, the tour will take you for a leisurely walk through the Josefov (Joseph's Town) district of Prague to see one of the few Jewish town quarters to survive the terrible Holocaust, also as part of the tour you will visit the Museum and stroll through the Old Jewish Cemetery (admission to both included in the price).
 During the tour you will also see four of the six surviving synagogues, the Old-New Synagogue being the oldest synagogue in central Europe, it is estimated that about 5000 Jews now live in the Czech capital city and it is believed the first Jewish community was set up in the 11th century.
 To finish your trip you will be shown the house on the Old Town Square where Franz Kafka was born and where the Prague Jewish Quarter Tour ends.
 The tour comes in a choice of standard languages which are English, German, Russian, French, Italian, Spanish and Czech, you should let us know which language you prefer when booking.

 Minimum group size - 1 person